CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 67. Repeat the ethanol wash step.

-68. Remove residual ethanol with a p10 pipette, let the beads air dry for 15 minutes on the magnetic plate.
+68. Use a p10 pipette to remove residual ethanol.
+Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.

 69. Remove the plate from the magnetic stand, add 32.5 ul of resuspension buffer and mix well, by pipetting, and incubate for 2 min at room temperature.